ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

       - postgres
 ```

-At the very bottom of the file we need to create the volumes, networks and secrets need by the containers.
+At the very bottom of the file we need to create the volumes, networks and secrets needed by the containers.

 ```
 volumes: